McKinsey exec faces questions on opioid, FDA consulting work

 Last year the consulting powerhouse agreed to pay $600 million to settle lawsuits over its work advising opioid makers, though it admitted no wrongdoing.

-Members of the House Oversight and Reform Committee will question McKinsey’s top managing partner, Bob Sternfels, about revelations that the company allowed consultants working for OxyContin-maker Purdue Pharma to simultaneously advise the Food and Drug Administration, the agency tasked with overseeing drug safety.
+Members of the House Oversight and Reform Committee are questioning McKinsey’s top managing partner, Bob Sternfels, about revelations that the company allowed consultants working for OxyContin-maker Purdue Pharma to simultaneously advise the Food and Drug Administration, the agency tasked with overseeing drug safety.

 A preliminary report from the committee found 22 McKinsey consultants who worked for both the FDA and an opioid manufacturer over the span of a decade.
 The overlapping work included McKinsey staffers advising the FDA on overhauling its approach to drug safety, according to the committee’s review of thousands of company documents.